Roland Berger (company): European Rating Agency

-In the financial crisis from 2007 onwards, the dominant US rating agencies came under criticism.
+During the 2008 financial crisis onwards, the dominant US rating agencies came under criticism.
 They demanded a European alternative as a counterweight to the market leaders Fitch, Moody's, and Standard & Poors.
 Among others, the German Chancellor Angela Merkel supported the project.
 She rejected a state implementation and instead called for an initiative by the business community.
 In 2011, Roland Berger took up this idea and developed a concept for founding a European rating agency.
 The agency would be organized as a foundation and thus completely independent.
 It was also planned that instead of the issuers, the users of a rating should pay for the rating, which would have largely prevented conflicts of interest.
 Frankfurt was one of the locations under discussion.

 The press was skeptical about the establishment of a European rating agency, and Spiegel magazine spoke of a "castle in the air from Brussels".
 Roland Berger nevertheless considered the many organizational and regulatory hurdles to be acceptable.
 The costs were estimated at 300 to 500 million euros.
 The project received the approval of several investors, whereupon Roland Berger announced the start of business operations in 2012.
 Nevertheless, implementation proved difficult, so the consulting firm put an entrepreneurial solution up for discussion.
 In 2013, the project failed due to a lack of financing.